florencemezino/bookinner/READMEMS3.md

 * There is a footer with copyright information and social media links.

 #### Books
-* The `Books` page features a special hero image.
+* The `Books` page features a slider with several hero image.
 The purpose of this hero image element is to give maximum impact when opening the website.
 * There is a navigation bar with a logo and a hamburger menu for mobile.
 * A caroussel will allow to slide to different pages to access the different sections of the website.
-On each slidewe will have a catchy heading and a button to the related section of the website.
+On each slide we will have a catchy heading and a button to the related section of the website.
 * A section called Bookflix will present a selection of books upvoted by the community for the month.
-* A section will present new release books.
+* A section "new release" will present the recent books added tot the platform.

 #### Dimensions
 * The `Dimensions` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-* 12 dimensions
+* There are 12 dimensions for personal development
     - Health and fitness
     - Intellectual
     - Emotionnal